USCIS Receipt: Key Points

-Whether you filed a citizenship application, visa petition, Green Card renewal, adjustment of status, or DACA, waiting for confirmation that your documents were received can be stressful.
+Whether you filed a citizenship application, a visa petition, Green Card renewal, or adjustment of status application, waiting for confirmation that your documents were received can be stressful.

 How long does it take to get a receipt from USCIS, exactly?